-- Asset tracking – IT Managers should always be updated about the physical whereabouts of any device (If possible with GPS location), to enhance accountability of employees.
+- Asset tracking – IT Managers should always be updated about the physical whereabouts of any device (If possible with GPS location), to enhance the accountability of employees.
 Sign-in & sign-out sheets should be readily available to update the stock status and ensure that users contribute towards the effective management of the mobile devices.

 - Supported platforms – Device management also depends on other variables such as supporting the operating system, vendor/model/version, supports platforms like Apple IOS, Android.
 It defines the capability of the devices and adds to the long tenure of usage.

-- Audit of Mobile Assets – Using the stock management sheets in an asset management system, an IT manager will be able to trace the audit trail of mobile assets, which further simplifies the inventory management.
+- Audit of Mobile Assets – Using the stock management sheets in an asset management system, an IT manager will be able to trace the audit trail of mobile assets, which further simplifies inventory management.

-- Calculate Asset Tenure – Useful life of any remote asset can also be readily calculated with the help of analysis of the maintenance expenses and depreciated value of the asset in an asset management system.
+- Calculate Asset Tenure – Useful life of any remote asset can also be readily calculated with the help of analysis of the maintenance expenses and the depreciated value of the asset in an asset management system.

-Over and above all these points, there are few other aspects which play a quintessential role in the asset management for IT Managers like management of spare parts & consumable items, vendor management, average life – servers, scanners, printers, networking devices and security of data centres.
+Over and above all these points, there are few other aspects which play a quintessential role in the asset management for IT Managers like management of spare parts & consumable items, vendor management, average life – servers, scanners, printers, networking devices and security of data centers.